-Sara Suk is a 42-year-old mother of two daughters, a high school freshman, and a high school senior.
-In 2002, she immigrated to Honolulu, Hawaii from South Korea with her husband to continue her studies in Brigham Young University.
+Sara S. is a 42-year-old mother of two daughters: a high school freshman and a high school senior.
+In 2002, she immigrated to Honolulu, Hawaii from South Korea with her husband to continue her studies at Brigham Young University.
 After living in Hawaii for several years, she moved to Los Angeles, first settling in Burbank and then moving to Koreatown.
-Despite being a single mother, she decided to further pursue her passion in the clothing industry, and currently, she is working as a pattern maker in Downtown.
+Despite being a single mother, she decided to further pursue her passion in the clothing industry, and currently, she is working as a patternmaker in Downtown Los Angeles.

 Where is your hometown?

 I first settled in Hawaii and attended Brigham Young University.
-I enjoyed my experience in the university and it was a really different college environment than I had experienced in Korea.
+I enjoyed my experience at the university and it was a really different college environment than I had experienced in Korea.
 The professors were very nice and I enjoyed their lectures.
-Different from the university I attend in Korea, the classes were filled with more class discussions and we were given a lot of freedom.
-I made a lot of new international friends from different countries and it was very nice to study with.
+Different from the university I attended in Korea—the classes were filled with more discussions and we were given a lot of freedom.
+I made a lot of new international friends from different countries who were very nice to study with.
 One challenge I faced was speaking English, but I couldn’t avoid speaking in English.
-However, since the people that I studied were mostly international students whose first language was not English, we didn’t judge when another person really couldn’t speak English.
+However, since the people with whom I studied were mostly international students whose first language was not English, we didn’t judge when another person really couldn’t speak English.
 Our grammar and vocab wouldn’t have been hard to understand for others, but to us, we were able to understand each other without any difficulty.